FiveSheepCo/quintschaf.com/README.md

 ## Contributing

-1. Commit code changes without the docs/ folder
+1. Commit code changes without the docs/ folder<br>
    _This is needed for better commit readability and code review._
-2. Commit the docs/ folder separately with the commit message :hammer: Build _So we can easily identify pure builds without code changes._
+2. Commit the docs/ folder separately with a simple ":hammer: Build" message<br>
+   _So we can easily identify pure builds without code changes._

 ## Building